kaleidos-ventures/taiga/python/docs/get-started-dev.md

 >
 > - python >= 3.10.
 You can use [pyenv](https://github.com/pyenv/pyenv) tool to manage different python versions or install it in your OS.
 > - postgresql >= 13.x.
-> - [psycopg2](https://www.psycopg.org/docs/install.html).
-It also requires either python-dev o python-dev3, and libpq-dev packages.
+> - To install [psycopg2](https://www.psycopg.org/docs/install.html) in a later step, it's needed either python-dev or python3-dev, and libpq-dev packages.
 > - [Optional] redis >= 6.2.
 You can use `memory` PubSub backend instead.

 Create a virtualenv in `python/` directory and activate it